 Another name for Narmada, and a popular one too, is Reva and is quite commonly used not just in Narmadakhand but outside too.
 Reva has its origin in the root ‘Rav’ which means making a lot of sound, something which Narmada does in the larger part of its career where she encounters hills and rocks, turns and falls, sometimes with great speed and sound, and thus finding many ways to find its way through, surmounting all obstacles.
 People living much outside the Narmada belt have given their daughters the names Narmada or Reva.

-The great Sanskrit scholar Amarsingh who was the famed author of the dictionary ‘Amarkosh’ has given these four names by which Narmada is referred to – Reva, Narmada, Somodhvhava, and Mekalkanya.
+The great Sanskrit scholar Amarsingh, the famed author of the dictionary ‘Amarkosh’, has given these four names by which Narmada is referred to – Reva, Narmada, Somodhvhava, and Mekalkanya.

 रेवा तु नर्मदा सोमोद्भवा मेकलकन्यका